What Is Purchasing Investment Property Through LLC?

 An additional perk of forming an LLC for your investment properties is that you would be granted the ability to transfer your shares as an owner of the LLC without the need to execute a new deed.
 You may desire to transfer your shares as a gift to someone else, or as part of an inheritance.
 Without the requirement of a new deed for this purpose, there would be less paperwork, fewer fees, and you would also have the benefit of more flexibility when transferring your shares.

 If you need help with purchasing investment property through LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.